Arthur Sherwood

 Arthur Sherwood was a professional rugby league footballer who played in the 1920s and 1930s.
-He played at club level for Castleford (Heritage №).
+He played at club level for Castleford.

 Playing career

-County League appearances
+Sherwood began his career with Huddersfield, and was awarded a benefit match in 1928.
+Later that year, he was transferred to Castleford.

-Arthur Sherwood played in Castleford's victory in the Yorkshire County League during the 1932–33 season.
+Sherwood played in Castleford's victory in the Yorkshire League during the 1932–33 season.